linaori/http-bundle/README.md

 This is very nice, but a lot of work.
 Do I really have to write a resolver for each parameter I want to have resolved?
 The answer is simple: no. This package comes with two resolvers already.
-The most simple one is the `EntityIdResolver`> This resolver asks the `EntityManager` if the object is an entity and if so, it will call `getId()`.
+The most simple one is the `EntityIdResolver`.
+This resolver asks the `EntityManager` if the object is an entity and if so, it will call `getId()`.
 This resolver is disabled by default because you might not have doctrine in your project.
 To get this working, you will have to enable the doctrine bundle.